lvladikov/web-file-manager/README.md

   The modal searches by name (wildcards/regex supported) through subfolders and can include hidden items when requested.
 Enabling **content search** lets you search inside files with options for match case, regex patterns, whole-word matches, ignoring non-text files, and stopping at the first matching file for faster results.

   ![Search Modal Screenshot](packages/client/screenshots/search.png)

+- **Run and Automate operations via console**: This project exposes a small, developer-friendly global named `FM` in the page context (via `window.FM`) to make debugging and interactive exploration easier when running in dev or Electron contexts.
+Once the app is loaded, open your browser's developer console and run `FM.help()` to see a complete list of all available methods with their descriptions.

+  The `FM` global provides convenient methods for programmatically navigating panels, inspecting application state, triggering operations, and automating tasks during development.

+  **Examples:**
+  - `FM.getActivePanel()` — get active panel's side, path, and selection
+  - `await FM.setActivePanelPath('/path/to/folder')` — navigate active panel to a specific directory
+  - `FM.setActivePanelSelection(['file1.txt', 'Documents', '/absolute/path/file2.txt'], true, false)` — select files, folders, and absolute paths with case-insensitive matching, adding to current selection
+  - `FM.setActivePanelQuickSelect('*.jpg', false, false, true)` — select all JPG files in active panel using wildcard pattern
+  - `FM.setOtherPanelQuickSelect('^[A-Z].*\\.txt$', true, false, true)` — select all TXT files starting with uppercase letter in other panel using regex
+  - `FM.setActivePanelQuickFilterFiles()` — filter the active panel to show only files
+  - `FM.toggleActivePanelSide()` — toggle between left and right panels
+  - `FM.refreshBothPanels()` — reload directory contents for both panels
+  - `FM.swapPanels()` — swap the directory paths of left and right panels

 - **Context Menus**: Right-clicking on an item or empty area opens a context menu with relevant actions.